I recently conducted a massive search engine study to figure out Google’s local SEO) algorithm. (You can read all about the discoveries here.)

 The percentage of paid clicks is only 15%!

-This basic understanding guided our analysis.
+This basic understanding guided our analysis to help clarify where attention should go on an SEO campaign.
 As we headed into the study, from a statistical standpoint, we knew that Adwords were less likely to receive clicks than local organic results.

 We compared two levels of search results — the local pack vs. Adwords.
 We wanted to find out what was different between the two results lists and figure out the advantages or disadvantages of spending on Adwords vs. spending on local SEO.